Mark-Mekhail/About/README.md

-# About-Mark
+# About
 ## Description
-This is a repository containing the code I wrote for my [personal website](https://mark-mekhail.github.io/About-Mark/).
+This is a repository containing the code I wrote for my [personal website](https://mark-mekhail.github.io/About/).

 ## Technical Details
 ### Development Tools and Languages